 Realize that nothing you do on television will be safe from manipulation… Rest assured, you are there to make money for them, not be a beacon of integrity.
 [Link]

-Lately, more TV opportunities are available.
-So, you could be on TV if you really want to be.
+You can be on TV if you really want to be.

 - The 2006 book, Get on TV, is still one of the most popular books on this subject.
 It’s not specifically about reality shows.
 It teaches you how to build a career by being on a wide range of TV shows.
 If being a TV star has been your life-long goal, this book is worth reading.